mehdioa/qtmind/README.md

-CodeBreak
+QtMind
 =========

-CodeBreak is a Mastermid game in Qt, with built in solver.
-Most of the major solving algorithms are integrated in CodeBreak.
+QtMind is a Mastermid game in Qt, with built in solver.
+Most of the major solving algorithms are integrated in QtMind.